top of page

 The raising of Lazarus is the seventh and final “sign” in John’s Gospel.

 In verses 1-2, John explains who Lazarus, Mary, and Martha are.
-He has not yet told us the story of Mary anointing Jesus, but he assumes his readers know that story well.
+He does not tell the story of Mary anointing Jesus until chapter 12, but he assumes his readers know that story well.

-In verse 4, how does Jesus describe what will be the result of Lazarus’s illness?
+In verse 4, how does Jesus describe what will be the outcome of Lazarus’s illness?

 Because of the opposition Jesus encountered the last time he was in Jerusalem, he is currently in the area near the other Bethany, across the Jordan River, where John the Baptist had preached and where Jesus’s ministry had begun.
-When Jesus says in verse 5, “Let us go to Judea again” – i.e., back to the area around Jerusalem – how do the disciples respond?
+When Jesus says in verse 5, “Let us go to Judea again” – i.e., back to the region that includes Jerusalem – how do the disciples respond?

 Jesus gives a cryptic response in verse 9.
 What does he say, and what does it mean?

 Jesus says: When you walk in the daytime, you don’t stumble because you see the light.
-It is only at night, when you are without light, that you stumble.
+You only stumble at night, when you are without light.
 Jesus made a similar comment in John 9:4 when he said that we need to do the works of God while it is still day, because the night is coming when no one can work.
-Here, he is implying that it will be safe to go to Lazarus; they will be in the “light” because his hour has not yet come.
+Here, he is implying that it is safe to go to Lazarus: they will be in the “light” because his hour has not yet come.

 Jesus says that Lazarus is asleep and he is going to wake him (verse 11), before stating more plainly in verse 14 that Lazarus is dead.
-He then adds that, for their sakes, he is glad that he was not there, “so that you may believe.”
+He then adds that he is glad for them that he is not there, “so that you may believe.”
 Don’t they already believe in him?
-What benefit will it have for them when they see him raise Lazarus from the dead?
+What benefit will they have when they see him raise Lazarus from the dead?

 Thomas’s response in verse 16 is instructive.
 Many people think of Thomas only as the Doubting Thomas.
 But here, we see that he is much more complex than that.
-What kind of person says, “Let us also go, that we may die with him” (verse 16)?
+What kind of faith does it take to say, “Let us also go, that we may die with him” (verse 16)?

-Thomas shows his deep faith in Jesus and his willingness to give up his own life rather than stay behind while Jesus goes out into danger.
+Thomas shows his deep faith in Jesus and a willingness to give up his own life rather than stay behind while Jesus goes out into danger.

-In John 8:12, Jesus said that if we follow him, we will not walk in darkness.
-Here in verse 11:9, Jesus indicates that there is still time to walk in the daylight, before the night comes.
-Thomas doesn’t understand all of that, but he is willing to follow Jesus anyway, even though he thinks it will end it their deaths.
-How can we follow Thomas’s example of faith, staying dedicated to walking with Jesus even when we think it will lead to a bad outcome?
+Thomas is willing to follow Jesus even though he thinks it will lead to a bad end.
+How can we follow Thomas’s example of faith and stay dedicated to walking with Jesus even when we think it will lead to a bad outcome?

 Are there particular situations in your life right now where you are uneasy about following Jesus because of how you think things will turn out, but you want to follow him anyway?
-How can you let Jesus give you confidence to keep walking with him?
+How can Thomas be an example for you so that you can trust Jesus and keep walking with him?

-Martha’s comments to Jesus have implications that go beneath the surface.
-In verse 21, she almost chides him: “Lord, if you had been here, my brother would not have died.”
+In verse 21, Martha sounds like she is almost chiding Jesus: “Lord, if you had been here, my brother would not have died.”
 She is showing both faith and disappointment in Jesus.
 When have you been disappointed in God, and how have you dealt with it?

 In verse 22, Martha tells Jesus that she still has faith in him: “Whatever you ask of God, God will give you.”
 How can you have that kind of faith in God even when you have not received what you hoped for?